IzODA/IzODA.github.io/docs/anaconda/install-config.md

 ## Prerequisites

+- The [PSP bucket for Anaconda 1.1.0](http://www-01.ibm.com/support/docview.wss?uid=isg1_ZODAV1R1_HANA110) should be reviewed prior to installation; see also the [Latebreaking News](#latebreaking-news) section of this page.
 - IzODA installs Anaconda from a local archive shipped as part of the SMP/E offering.
 Because of this, the install process requires room for the archive, plus about the same amount of space in the target file system that contains the Anaconda home directory - usually */usr/lpp/IBM/izoda/anaconda*.
-Since Anaconda ships with approximately 230 packages, a finished install consumes between 2.5 and 3 GB.
+Since Anaconda ships with approximately 295 packages, a finished install consumes between 2.5 and 3 GB.
 - In addition to the disk space required during the IzODA install, it's important to remember that Anaconda keeps all package versions that have been installed from the IzODA channel through the conda command.
 This allows previous versions of an installed package to be referenced in addition to the latest version.
 Be sure to give Anaconda enough room to operate.
 The minimum disk space for an Anaconda installation is 6 GB, and the recommended amount is 20 GB.
 - Python makes use of the */dev/urandom* character special file to read pseudo-random values for use in a variety of applications.
 The *Integrated Cryptographic Service Facility (ICSF)* service of z/OS must be started for */dev/urandom* to function properly.
 Failures will occur if ICSF is not active when Anaconda is installed.
 ```
      head -c40 /dev/urandom
      head: /dev/urandom: EDC5157I An internal error has occurred.
 ```
 - The pre-requisite level of bash is 4.2.53.
 This is the version installed as the default during Anaconda installation.
 A 4.3.46 version of bash is also included as an Anaconda package that can be installed via conda.
-This is a functional version of the shell, but this is not officially supported with either Spark or Anaconda.

 ## Environmental Setup